UT Shield

 • All university policies are followed.

-• The organization’s faculty/staff advisor and the programs sponsoring university program/department approve.
+• The organization’s faculty/staff advisor and the programs sponsoring university program/department approves.

-• There is a responsible camp director (applies to without parent/guardian one-day programs).
+• There is a responsible camp director (which applies to one-day without parent/guardian one-day programs without a parent/guardian).

-1. With Parent/Guardian One-Day Programs: Teachers, parents/legal guardians stay with the minors AT ALL TIMES for the duration of the program.
-Program may occur on or off campus for any length of time on a single day.
-Student organizations must follow the With Parent/Guardian Programs Procedure below.
+1. With Parent/Guardian One-Day Programs: Teachers and parents/legal guardians stay with the minors AT ALL TIMES for the duration of the program, which may occur on or off campus for any length of time on a single day.
+Student organizations must follow the With Parent/Guardian Programs below.

 2. Without Parent/Guardian One-Day Programs: The student organization and the University assume responsibility for the minors.
 Teachers, parents, or legal guardians are not with the minors for the duration of the event.
 Program may occur on or off campus for any length of time on a single day.
 Student organizations must follow the Youth Protection Program Policy.